Quantitative Graded Semantics and Spectra of Behavioural Metrics: Preliminaries

+Thus, $d_0(A,B)$ is analogous to the left-hand term in the binary join defining the Hausdorff metric~\eqref{eq:hausdorff}: Both terms can be read intuitively as `$B$ is far from~$A$ if there is~$x$ such that $x\in A$ and for all $y$, if $y\in B$ then~$y$ is far from~$x$', where~$d_0(A,B)$ takes into account that the sets~$A,B$ are fuzzy (in particular, the `if $y\in B$' is reflected in the contribution of~$B(y)$ being negative). \end{enumerate} \end{example}

-\subparagraph{Coalgebra} \emph{Universal coalgebra}~\cite{DBLP:journals/tcs/Rutten00} has established itself as a way to reason about state-based systems at an appropriate level of abstraction.
+\subparagraph*{Coalgebra} \emph{Universal coalgebra}~\cite{DBLP:journals/tcs/Rutten00} has established itself as a way to reason about state-based systems at an appropriate level of abstraction.
 It is based on encapsulating the transition type of systems as an endofunctor $G\colon \catC \to \catC$ on a base category~$\catC$.
 Then, a $G$-coalgebra $(X, \gamma)$ consists of a $\catC$-object $X$, thought of as an object of \emph{states}, and a morphism $\gamma\colon X \to G X$, thought of as assigning to each state a collection of successors, structured according to~$G$.
-A $\catC$-morphism $h\colon X \to Y$ is a morphism $(X, \gamma)\to(Y, \delta)$ of $G$-coalgebras if $G h \circ \gamma = \delta \circ h$. \begin{example} We give some examples of coalgebras on $\MET$, restricting to finitely branching systems for brevity.
-Throughout the paper, we fix a metric space~$\Act$ of \emph{labels}.
-In some examples,~$\Act$ will be required to be discrete. \begin{enumerate}[wide] \item Finitely branching metric transition systems with transition labels in~$\Act$ are coalgebras for the functor $\Pmet(\Act\times(-))$.
-(More precisely, a metric transition system is usually assumed to have a discrete state space, while $\Pmet(\Act\times(-))$-coalgebras more generally carry a metric on the state space; we will apply this more general understanding to all examples for brevity.)\jfnote{die Metrik auf dem statespace ändert die verhaltens/logische Distanz nicht, schränkt nur das mögliche branching ein.
-Möchte man evtl. dazuschreiben um missverständnisse zu vermeiden.} \item A \emph{fuzzy $\Act$-labelled transition system (fuzzy LTS)} (e.g.~\cite{DErricoLoreti07,WuEA18,WuEA18b,JainEA20}) consists of a set (or metric space)~$X$ of states and a fuzzy transition relation $R\colon X\times\Act\times X\to[0,1]$, with~$\Act$ discrete.
-A fuzzy LTS $(X,R)$ is \emph{finitely branching} if $\{(a,y)\mid R(x,a,y)>0\}$ is finite for every~$x\in X$.
-Equivalently, a finitely branching fuzzy LTS is a coalgebra for the functor $\FHaus_\omega(\Act\times (-))$. \item Similarly, finitely branching probabilistic \emph{metric} transition systems with transition labels in~$\Act$ are coalgebras for the functor $\ftFinK(\Act\boxplus(-))$.
-When~$\Act$ is discrete (in which case $\Act\boxplus (-)=\Act\times(-)$), then we speak of \emph{probabilistic labelled transition systems}. \end{enumerate}
+A $\catC$-morphism $h\colon X \to Y$ is a morphism of $G$-coalgebras $(X, \gamma)\to(Y, \delta)$ if $G h \cdot \gamma = \delta \cdot h$.